Here's what you need to know about broadband, including how it works, the options available to you and whether you should choose a broadband bundle.

 Here's why broadband beats dial-up connections hands down:

-There are five main types of broadband connection available: ADSL, cable, fibre optic, satellite and mobile.
+There are four main types of broadband connection available: ADSL, cable, satellite and mobile.

-ADSL (a type of DSL) broadband uses the existing telephone network.
+ADSL (a type of digital subscriber line) broadband uses the existing telephone network.
 A phone socket filter, also known as a microfilter, converts the phone line into two separate signals, one for telephone and one for internet access.

 This means that you can make and receive telephone calls while you're online.
-ADSL broadband is widely available in the UK, with coverage available to more than 99% of the population.
+ADSL broadband is widely available in the UK.

-Satellite broadband is an alternative to ADSL and cable broadband.
-It's predominantly used in rural areas where there's no ADSL or cable broadband service available.
+Satellite broadband is an alternative to ADSL and cable broadband which is predominantly used in rural areas where there's no ADSL or cable broadband service available.